Photo: Bekka Mongeau

 Lander Presents is an initiative to bring live music, film, and events to audiences in the foothills of the Wind River Range year-round.

-Lander Search and Rescue is an all volunteer team of highly skilled local citizens.
-We offer year round backcountry search and rescue services to Lander’s residents and visitors.
+Lander Search and Rescue Support Fund is an all volunteer team of highly skilled local citizens.
+We operate year round and provide backcountry search and rescue services to Lander’s residents and visitors.
 Your C4C donations will go toward equipment and the ongoing training needed to keep our volunteers operating safely and effectively.

 • Lander Spay and Neuter